Zombie-Lending in the United States -- Prevalence versus Relevance: Data

 where $S$ spans the set of two-digit NAICS industries, $Z$ is the zombie indicator and $NZ$ the non-zombie indicator respectively.
 To reduce the number of reporting errors in the data, we only include an observation, if its face value does not exceed the borrower's total debt, as reported in the Compustat filings.\footnote{Table \ref{tab:SumStat_CapIQ_AcceptanceRates} in Appendix \ref{app:capIQ_stats} documents the corresponding acceptance rates.}

-Lastly, Table \ref{tab:SumStat_CapIQ_maturities} shows that the majority of new debt obligations features a maturity of less than 10 years.
+Lastly, Table \ref{tab:SummStats_CapIQ_maturities} shows that the majority of new debt obligations is issued with a maturity of less than 10 years.
 We therefore differentiate between short-term credit as debt obligations with a maturity of less than one year and long-term credit as those with a maturity of more than one but less than 10 years at the date of origination.